The Case of FBA as a DEX Processing Model: Model and definitions

 \begin{definition}[Stationary MPE~\cite{maskin2001markov}] A Nash equilibrium (NE) is a strategy profile $\vec{s}$ where no player increases utility by unilaterally deviating from $\vec{s}$.
 A subgame perfect equilibrium (SPE) is a strategy profile $\vec{s}$ that forms an NE for any subgame of the original game.
 An MPE is an SPE in which all players play Markov strategies, i.e., strategies that depend only on the current state of the game.
 A stationary MPE is an MPE where strategies are time-independent. \end{definition}

-We utilize a weaker notion, Order Book Equilibrium (OBE) for FBA since stationary MPE may not exist for FBA~\cite{budish2019theory}.
-Intuitively, under FBA, other arbitrageurs do not have the incentive to undercut when an arbitrageur provides liquidity at the bid-ask spread that equals costs from market-making.
-Since others do not undercut, the arbitrageur has the incentive to widen the spread to increase profits.
-But this would result in others undercutting the widened quotes.
+We utilize a weaker notion, Order Book Equilibrium (OBE) for FBA since stationary MPE does not always exist for FBA~\cite{budish2019theory}.
+Intuitively, this is because under FBA, when an arbitrageur provides liquidity at the bid-ask spread that equals costs from market-making, other arbitrageurs do not have the incentive to undercut (by improving the current quotes).
+Since others do not undercut, the arbitrageur has the incentive to widen the spread to increase profits, which is a unilateral action to increase the player's utility.
+But this would result in others undercutting the widened quotes. \thomasdir{We first define OBE and discuss why adopting the weaker notion still gives a fair comparison.}

-\begin{definition}[OBE~\cite{budish2019theory}] Given state $S_t$, an OBE at time $t$ is a set of orders submitted by all arbitrageurs such that the following hold: there exist (1) no safe profitable price improvements and (2) no other robust profitable deviations. \end{definition} Here, a profitable price improvement is safe if it remains strictly profitable after other arbitrageurs take profitable responses, e.g., liquidity withdrawals, after the improvement.
-A profitable deviation is robust if it remains strictly profitable after other arbitrageurs react with profitable price improvements or liquidity withdrawals.
-Price improvements are liquidity provisions improving current quotes and liquidity withdrawals are cancellations of limit orders.
+\begin{definition}[OBE~\cite{budish2019theory}] Given state $S_t$, an OBE at time $t$ is a set of orders submitted by all arbitrageurs such that the following hold: There exist (1) no safe profitable price improvements and (2) no other safe profitable deviations. \end{definition} Here, a profitable price improvement is safe if it remains strictly profitable after other arbitrageurs take profitable responses, e.g., liquidity withdrawals, after the improvement.
+A profitable deviation is safe if it remains strictly profitable after other arbitrageurs react with safe profitable price improvements or liquidity withdrawals.
+Price improvements are liquidity provisions improving current quotes, and liquidity withdrawals are cancellations of limit orders.
 See \cite{budish2019theory} for formal justifications for OBE.
 OBE is weaker than MPE in the sense that it allows the existence of unilateral deviations that increase utility as long as they can be made unprofitable by others' reactions.
+This is reasonable as FBA leaves time for others to respond to one's actions\thomasdir{, and thus any reasonable player would not.} \thomasdir{Therefore, the players in CLOB and FBA would follow the corresponding equilibrium (MPE and OBE, the strongest equilibrium respectively), and the induced welfare losses are comparable.}